tenable/terrascan/docs/usage/config_options.md

 *  **skip-rules** - Specify one or more rules to skip while scanning.
 All other rules in the policy pack will be applied.
 *  **severity** - the minimal level of severity of the policies to be scanned and displayed.
 Options are high, medium and low
 *  **category** - the list of type of categories of the policies to be scanned and displayed
-*  **notifications** - Use these configuration as seen in the example above to send the output of scans as a webhook to a remote server.
+*  **notifications** - This configuration can be used, as seen in the example above, to send the output of scans as a webhook to a remote server.
+Note that the `--webhook-url` CLI flag will override any URLs configured through a configuration file.

 **k8s-admission-control** - Config options for K8s Admission Controllers and GitOps workflows: